Montgomeryville Shoplifting Lawyers

 - Property valued at more than $2,000, or theft of a firearm.
 The courts can convict you of a felony and impose a prison term of up to seven years, along with up to $15,000 in fines, where the property value exceeded $2,000 or the item stolen was a firearm.

-Let Our Skilled Montgomeryville Shoplifting Attorneys Fight to Safeguard Your Future
+Let Our Skilled Shoplifting Attorneys in Montgomeryville Fight to Safeguard Your Future

-Schedule a Free Initial Consultation With an Experienced Shoplifting Lawyer to Discuss Your Montgomeryville Charges Today
+Schedule a Free Initial Consultation With an Experienced Shoplifting Attorney in Montgomeryville, PA

 Like all other criminal charges, an arrest for shoplifting should never be taken lightly.
 If you or a loved one have been arrested for shoplifting, you need an experienced shoplifting lawyer who you can trust to advocate on your behalf.
 Call our skilled team of Montgomeryville shoplifting lawyers at Rubin, Glickman, Steinberg & Gifford P.C. to schedule a free consultation to discuss your case via phone call or send us a confidential email.
 For your convenience, we have two offices that are located at 2605 N. Broad Street, Colmar, PA 18915 and 12 Penns Trail, Suite 145, Newtown, PA 18940.